nsmryan/itscomputersciencetime.com/inwork/2022-08-14-Zig-Shadow-Casting.md

 there is something about Zig that is a little more 'adhoc', perhaps because those other languages are closer to the theory of parametric polymorphism.

 I did also run into one memory management issue with an ArrayList where I passed the ArrayList itself to a function and then used the original variable to check the result.
 This does not work, as the function's copy of the ArrayList likely allocated memory, invalidating the pointer in the original variable.
 I quickly realized my mistake, but Rust would never have allowed the code to compile.

+I don't have any conclusion for all of this.
+Programming languages are complicated and the tradeoffs involved are complicated.
+I am planning on continueing my journey with Zig by working through a concept for a TCL extension library.